-This year, Common Cause is broadening the call for academic papers that defend, critique, or expand on existing legal theories for partisan gerrymandering cases or that propose new legal theories.
+For the third year, Common Cause organized a Partisan Gerrymandering Writing Competition.
+Many papers have focused on quantitative measures of partisan gerrymandering.
+These approaches have served as vital underpinnings of cases that have transformed the conversation around how to legally curb partisan gerrymandering.
+Common Cause sought academic papers that defend, critique, or expand on existing legal theories for partisan gerrymandering cases or that propose new legal theories.
 As cases make their way through the courts, we look to stimulate scholarly research and writing to assist courts in developing greater legal clarity around how to determine what is an unconstitutional gerrymander.

 The Supreme Court has stated that “partisan gerrymanders are incompatible with democratic principles.”
 At least five justices are open to articulating a constitutional standard for when partisan gerrymanders can be challenged.
 With increasingly precise mapping technology coupled with extreme partisan gamesmanship, the stakes are high for how our representative democracy will look in the future.